United Nations Voluntary Trust Fund on Contemporary Forms of Slavery - What the Fund does

 In some instances, the Secretariat or the Board may request that an organization refund a grant if it was spent in a manner not approved by the Board, where follow-up reports have not been submitted or are unsatisfactory, or for other reasons explained by the Secretariat.

-In 2012 the Secretariat of Fund, the Board and UN staff based in the field monitored funded projects, including visits to assess implementation of 34 projects in Azerbaijan, Bangladesh, Cambodia, Cameroon, Colombia, Côte d’Ivoire, Democratic Republic of Congo, Ecuador, France, Haiti, Ireland, Israel, Kyrgyzstan, Lebanon, Liberia, Mauritania, Mexico, Nepal, Romania, Russian Federation, Senegal, South Sudan, Switzerland, Thailand, Togo, Vietnam, Uganda, and United Kingdom.
+In 2016 the Secretariat of Fund, the Board and UN staff based in the field monitored funded projects, including visits to assess implementation of 23 projects in Ghana, the Philippines, Jordan, Lebanon, Iraq, Russian Federation, Colombia, India, Brazil, Burundi, France, Haiti, Mauritania, Togo, Senegal, Kenya, and Ireland.